Skip To Main Content

 How It Happened

-• Hamilton got off to strong start against the Jumbos.
-Max Freishtat '26, making his first career start, knocked down his first two 3-point attempts to give the Continentals a 6-4 lead with 17:03 left.
-After a layup from Tufts' James Morakis with 15:47 left cut Hamilton's lead to 10-8, the Continentals went on an 8-0 run, capped by five straight points from Garret Keyhani '26, for an 18-8 lead at the 12:34 mark.
+• Hamilton got off to a strong start against the Jumbos.
+Max Freishtat '26, making his first career start on Senior Day, knocked down his first two 3-point attempts and gave the Continentals a 6-4 lead with 17:03 left.
+After a layup by Tufts' James Morakis with 15:47 left cut Hamilton's lead to 10-8, the Continentals went on an 8-0 run capped by five straight points by Garret Keyhani '26 for an 18-8 lead at the 12:34 mark.

 • The Jumbos shot a blistering 62.9% in the second half, going 22-of-35 from the field, including 7-of-11 from 3-point range.

-• David Melson '29 banked in a floater in the lane off a feed from Reese with 17:45 left to make it 52-43 in favor of the Jumbos.
-Tufts scored the next five points with a triple from Gyimesi and a layup from Bernstein, and the Jumbos maintained a double-digit lead for the remainder of the contest.
+• David Melson '29 banked in a floater in the lane off a feed from Reese with 17:45 left that made it 52-43 in favor of the Jumbos.
+Tufts scored the next five points on a triple by Gyimesi and a layup by Bernstein, and the Jumbos maintained a double-digit lead for the remainder of the contest.

-• Hamilton cut its deficit to 11 with 12:48 remaining following a jumper from Melson, and again at the 11:39 mark following a 3-pointer from O'Reilly.
+• Hamilton cut its deficit to 11 with 12:48 remaining following a jumper by Melson, and again at the 11:39 mark following a 3-pointer by O'Reilly.
 Tufts answered O'Reilly's triple with five straight points for a 72-56 lead with 10:08 remaining.
-Tufts scored three straight 2-point field goals in just over a minute to establish a 78-58 lead with 7:58 left.
+Tufts scored three straight 2-point field goals in just over a minute and established a 78-58 lead with 7:58 left.

-• Freishtat sank his third 3-pointer of the contest with 7:45 left, then recorded a steal, drew a foul and sank two free throws one minute later to make it 80-63.
+• Freishtat sank his third 3-pointer with 7:45 left and recorded a steal, drew a foul and sank two free throws one minute later that made it 80-63.

-• Tufts then went on a 9-0 run to build an 89-63 lead with 4:49 left.
-Deacon Baratta scored the final points of the game on a 3-pointer with 33 seconds remaining to give Tufts its largest lead of 31 at 102-71.
+• Tufts went on a 9-0 run and built an 89-63 lead with 4:49 left.
+Deacon Baratta scored the final points on a 3-pointer with 33 seconds remaining and gave Tufts its largest lead.

 Notes

-• Keyhani recorded his third 20-point game of the season and grabbed nine rebounds.
+• Keyhani recorded his third 20-point game of the season with 23 and grabbed nine rebounds.

-• Freishtat set new career highs with three 3-pointers, four made free throws and 13 points.
+• Freishtat set career highs with three 3-pointers, four made free throws and 13 points.

 • O'Reilly registered his fourth straight game in double figures with 11 points.